 3GPP SA2#163 sent LS S2-2407351 to SA4, RAN2, RAN3.
 Question #2 is related to Time to Next Burst (TTNB).
 Assuming positive feedback from SA4, RAN2 the current document updates the conclusions of KI#5 to include TTNB in DL traffic characteristics information changed dynamically.
 The principles are the following:

-1. TTNB is the time interval between the transmission of the last packet in the current burst and the first packet of the next burst.
+1. TTNB is the time interval between the current burst and the next burst.
 TTNB is signalled in-band by the RTP sender.
 TTNB is set to 0, if the current PDU is not the last PDU of the burst or if the sender cannot determine the TTNB.
 TTNB applies only for the immediate next burst to come.
 Further details are provided in S4-241018.

 2. Periodicity is transmitted via the control plane and applies up to the point that it is updated, i.e. it applies for more than one bursts.